flutter-institute/webauthn/README.md

 ### Sqlite Test Setup

 Any test of an object interacting with a plugin needs to have a mock created to abstract out the plugin's behavior.
-The one exception to this is the `db/` tests that were designed to valid that the queries return the expected data.
+The one exception to this is the `db/` tests that were designed to validate that the queries return the expected data.
 This is accomplished using the [sqflite_common_ffi](https://pub.dev/packages/sqflite_common_ffi) package.
 Depending on what platform you are using, you will need to follow the [Getting Started](https://pub.dev/packages/sqflite_common_ffi#getting-started) steps for your platform to make sure that you have valid sqlite3 libraries on your system.

 ## Usage